T-24 tank: Design process

 Searching for a heavily armored tank in the “medium tank” category, the Soviets established a committee dubbed the “Tank Design Bureau” at the Kharkov Locomotive Factory.
 The committee started with drafts of a large version of the T-18, this was the original T-12.
 The T-12 would have a more powerful 200 horsepower engine, and larger guns.
 The committee initially created 30 T-12s with their budget allocation in 1930.
 The prototypes of the T-12 was summed up as a flawed design, and it was decided a new design would be drafted all together.

 Eventually, the project was re-designated as the T-24, which sported many changes, including a greater intricacy of the engineering.
 The initial changes resolved around fixing problems with the transmission and fuel system, which created an opportunity to have a large turret.
 The hull was widened which provided more space, and the turrets were now rounded, instead of an octagon.
 The T-24 also provided more armor in certain areas.

 Between 1930 and 1931, the improvements the T-24 had made upon the T-12 were promising, where 300 more tanks than the initial 30 were planned.
 However, during testing of the initial 25 produced, problems that questioned the reliability of the T-24 arose once more.
 The T-24 was removed from production due not only to its flaws, but also the complexity of manufacturing.

 Specifications

 Size

 The T-24 had a chassis that was 5.68 meters long, 2.8 meters wide, and 3 meters tall.
 This allowed for a crew size of around 5.
-Compared to American WWII tanks of the time, the T-24 shares almost exactly the same dimensions as the M4 Sherman tank, while being larger in than the infamous American M18 Hellcat.
+Compared to American WWII tanks of the time, the T-24 shares almost exactly the same dimensions as the M4 Sherman tank, while being larger than the infamous American M18 Hellcat.